 Who should take this course?

 Law students and professional attorneys seeking to develop their English written and oral communication skills will benefit from taking the Legal English program.
-Through interactive lectures, guided practice, and simulated activities, students build confidence, accuracy, and fluency in:
+Through interactive lectures, guided practice, and simulated activities, students build confidence, accuracy, and fluency in such areas as:

-- Writing case briefs, emails, memorandums, statements of facts, and motions
+- Writing selected legal documents such as case briefs, emails, and memorandums

 - Reading, annotating, and analyzing legal documents and cases